Luis Ernesto Aparicio Montiel

 - Born April 29, 1934 in Maracaibo, Zulia Venezuela

-Hall of Fame shortstop Luis Aparicio was a ten time All-Star and nine time Gold Glove winner during an 18 season major league career and is, along with Maury Wills, credited for bringing the stolen base back into vogue in the 1950s and 1960s.
+Hall of Fame shortstop Luis Aparicio was a ten-time All-Star and nine-time Gold Glove winner during an 18 season major league career.
+Along with Maury Wills, he is credited with bringing the stolen base back in vogue in the 1950s and 1960s.

-The son of the great Venezuelan shortstop Luís Aparicio Sr. and nephew of Ernesto Aparicio, Aparicio made his professional baseball debut with Gavilanes in the Zulian League, owned by his father and uncle.
-On November 18, 1953, in one of the most memorable moments in Venezuelan baseball history, his father announced his retirement and gave his glove to his son, who was playing in his first game in his hometown of Maracaibo.
+The son of the great Venezuelan shortstop Luís Aparicio Sr. and nephew of Ernesto Aparicio, "Little Louie" made his professional baseball debut with Gavilanes in the Zulian League, owned by his father and uncle.
+He made the Venezuelan national team for the 1953 Amateur World Series but played left field and third base as Román Vilchez held down short; he hit .350 with 6 runs and 7 RBI for the Silver Medal winners.
+He was 7th in the event in average, between Darío Rubinstein and J. Matos.
+His father had played for the national team just two years prior.
+On November 18, 1953, in one of the most memorable moments in Venezuelan baseball history, his father announced his retirement and gave his glove to his son, who was playing his first game in his hometown of Maracaibo.

-In 1959, Aparicio was a key player on the American League champion "Go-Go White Sox."
-He placed second in the AL MVP award voting to double play partner Nellie Fox.
+In 1959, Aparicio was a key player on the American League champion "Go-Go" White Sox.
+He placed second in AL MVP voting to double play partner Nellie Fox.
 Aparicio and Fox formed one of the best double play combos in history, and the pair was close off the field as well, with Aparicio naming his son after Fox.
 In 1963, the White Sox traded him to the Baltimore Orioles.
 He set a record that year for fielding percentage by a shortstop with .983.
 He won a World Series title with the Orioles.
-Aparicio formed, with Jerry Adair (2B) and Brooks Robinson (3B), one of the top infields of the decade.
+Aparicio formed, with Jerry Adair (second base) and Brooks Robinson (third base), one of the top defensive infields of the decade.
 He enjoyed two of his finest seasons with them; in 1964 at the age of thirty he hit .266/.324/.363 and in 1966, at 32, he hit .276/.311/.366.

 In the Venezuelan League, Aparicio played for Gavilanes, Rapiños, the Tiburones de La Guaira and the Águilas del Zulia.
-In 13 seasons in the league he hit .247 in 419 with 370 hits in 1500 at bats, 211 runs, 63 triples and 135 stolen bases.
+In 13 seasons in the league, he hit .247 in 419 games with 370 hits in 1,500 at bats, 211 runs scored, 63 triples and 135 stolen bases.
 He also managed Zulia, La Guaira, the Cardenales de Lara, the Navegantes del Magallanes and the Petroleros de Cabimas.

 - 1956 AL Rookie of the Year Award